mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

 > ### [Variance-Based Sensitivity Analysis]
+When analyzing high-dimensional input/output systems, it is common to perform sensitivity analysis to identify important variables and reduce the complexity and computational cost of the problem.
+In order to perform sensitivity analysis on fixed data sets (without the possibility of further sampling), we fit a feature selection model to the data.
+We explores the effects of model error on sensitivity analysis, using Sobol’ indices (SI), a measure of the variance contributed by **particular variables** (1st order indices) and by **interactions** between multiple variables (total indices), as the primary measure of variable importance.

 The main idea of this method is to decompose the `output variance` into the contributions associated with each input factor.
 In order to quantify the importance of an input factor X on the variance of Y, feed ![formula](https://render.githubusercontent.com/render/math?math=X_i) and see the changes in the variance of Y. Because the true value of ![formula](https://render.githubusercontent.com/render/math?math=X_i) is unknown, we average over all possible values of ![formula](https://render.githubusercontent.com/render/math?math=X_i). so...**E[** var(Y|X) **]**, and the smaller this quantity, the more important the contribution of ![formula](https://render.githubusercontent.com/render/math?math=X_i) to the variance of Y.

 The foundations of the variance-based approach are based on two mathematical facts: